nikitavoloboev/data/travel/travel.md

 # Travel

+I love [Видеожурнал "Суп"](https://www.youtube.com/playlist?list=PLfO1QINjvak9KoBetr7ThGHVB2owBLH1C) travel vlog (it's in Russian).
+What's amazing is how he mixes in atmospheric music with nice edits of both the city and his standup and voice audios of people he talked to.

 ## Notes

 - Visiting subreddits of cities/countries you are going to as well as the respective `AskA..` communities is great way to know about a place.
 [AskARussian](https://www.reddit.com/r/AskARussian/) is one such subreddit, it links to more similar subreddits in the sidebar.